Seeking David and Hashem

 Both of which state that David is Malchut, and Malchut is called by the Holy Name Y-H-V-H, therefore David is also called by the Holy Name Y-H-V-H. Therefore, in the future, when the Children of Israel will seek David and Hashem simultaneously, because David is Hashem Y-H-V-H. But is it possible to see that David is Y-H-V-H so that there is absolutely no doubt that this is so, such that even the small children of Israel can see this equivalence without any shade of doubt, so that once they see it, it cannot be unseen?

-It is known that the letter Hei ה is composed of two letters, namely Dalet ד and Yud י (Maharal, cited by Rabbi Michael L. Munk in "The Wisdom of the Hebrew Alphabet", 2nd Edition, p.86).
-With this information, we notice that Y-H-V-H can be seen as Y-D-V-D, which spells the word דּוֹדִי dodi backwards, meaning My Beloved.
+With this information, if we drop the Yud י under second and fourth Hey ה of Y-H-V-H we get ידוד which spells the word דּוֹדִי dodi backwards, meaning My Beloved.
 Furthermore, this dodi condains the word דּוֹד, which is David.
-The name Y-H-V-H thus contains dodi, my beloved, and inside of it – David.
-I is as if the Holy Name is a love letter, stating that David is my Beloved, if we read it from the outside in.
+It is as if the Holy Name is a love letter, stating that David is my Beloved, if we read it from the outside in.
 But, if we read it from the inside out, the message is Hashem is my Beloved.
-This iremids us of

 For truly this entire expression is contained in Hashem's Holy Name, attesting to their mutual union and inter-inclusion.
 It is not just a poetic metaphor, but a literal truth encoded in the structure of the Name itself.
 The Holy Name becomes a love-letter, written by Hashem into creation, saying: David is embedded in Me, and I in him., This is shared love reflecting love back to itself — a mutual gaze, a shared declaration, a cosmic wedding vow.

 This allows us to answer the original question posed above: Why weren't the Children of Israel able to accomplish both: seeking a king and Hashem at the same time without one excluding the other?
 Because Hashem's name includes and unites with the name David, and until David was able to accomplish this unification, the Children of Israel were not able to do it.
-We know this, because David said of himself:

 Comments